Using Context-Sensitive Help in HTML Help

 To use context-sensitive help in HTML Help

-Determine whether you want to manually create and maintain the mapping file, or you want ePublisher to automatically create and maintain the mapping file.
-For more information, see “Understanding Mapping Files in HTML Help”.
+Determine whether you want to create and maintain the mapping file, or do you want ePublisher to create and maintain the mapping file.
+For more information, see “Understanding Mapping Files in HTML Help” on page 208.

 If you want to create and maintain the mapping file, complete the following steps:

 Work with your application developer to determine who will create and maintain the mapping file.

 Store the mapping file in the Files folder in your project.
 Make sure to keep this file up-to-date with the latest version of this file.
 Both the application and the help must be built using the same version of this file.